 PROPOSED POLICY #1 FOR ADOPTION BY METRO BOARD OF FAIR COMMISSIONERS

-Beginning January 1, 2022, the Board of Fair Commissioners, the Fairgrounds Executive Director and/or Fairgrounds staff shall not contract for or otherwise schedule or allow any vendor or promoter to schedule more than two (2) track rentals in any given month and schedule no more than fifteen (15) track rentals in total in any given year.
+The Board of Fair Commissioners, the Fairgrounds Executive Director and/or Fairgrounds staff shall not contract for or otherwise schedule or allow any vendor or promoter to schedule more than two (2) track rentals in any given month and schedule no more than fifteen (15) track rentals in total in any given year.
 Each such track rental may only occur between 3:00 pm and 7:00 pm.
 A “track rental” is defined as any private event or rental of the Nashville Fairgrounds Speedway involving motorsport testing, ride-alongs, car rallies, driving experiences or any other event involving the operation of automotive or motorcycle vehicles resulting in noise levels in excess of seventy (70) decibels measured at fifty (50) feet from the track surface in any direction.

 PROPOSED POLICY #2 FOR ADOPTION BY METRO BOARD OF FAIR COMMISSIONERS

-Beginning January 1, 2022, it is the policy of the Board of Fair Commissioners that no more than seven (7) motorsports events shall be scheduled or contracted for during any calendar year.
-A “motorsport event” is defined as a single-day or consecutive-day competitive race, concert or other motorsport event held at Nashville Fairgrounds Speedway, including but not limited to stock car, truck or drag racing, drifting, demolition derby and monster truck events.
+It is the policy of the Board of Fair Commissioners that no more than eight (8) motorsports events shall be scheduled or contracted for during any calendar year.
+A “motorsport event” is defined as a single-day or consecutive-day competitive raceor other motorsport event held at Nashville Fairgrounds Speedway, including but not limited to stock car, truck or drag racing, drifting, demolition derby and monster truck events.
 A maximum of two (2) motorsport events per year may include three (3) days of on-track motorsport activities.
-All remaining five (5) motorsports events per year shall not include more than two (2) days of on-track motorsports activities.
-All portions of motorsports events that include racing, qualifying, any other on-track motorsport activity or concerts or other musical performances shall only occur between 3:00 pm on Friday and 5:00 pm on Sunday.
-All motorsports events must end no later than 9:00 pm on Fridays or Saturdays.
+All remaining six (6) motorsports events per year shall not include more than two (2) days of on-track motorsports activities, including racing, qualifying and any other on-track motorsports activities.
+On Fridays, all portions of motorsports events that include racing, qualifying and/or any other on-track motorsport activity shall only occur between 3:00 pm and 9:00 pm on Fridays.
+On Saturdays, all portions of motorsports events that include racing, qualifying and/or any other on-track motorsport activity shall only occur between 12:00 pm and 9:00 pm .
+On Sundays, all portions of motorsports events that include racing, qualifying and/or any other on-track motorsport activity shall only occur between 12:00 pm and 6:00 pm.

 In order to exceed the limits on motorsports events identified in this policy, the Executive Director, Fairgrounds staff and/or subject promoter shall present a detailed proposal to the Board of Fair Commissioners at a regular Fair Board meeting.
 The Board of Fair Commissioners will then convene a public hearing to occur at the next regular meeting of the Board of Fair Commissioners or a subsequent special called meeting, in order to consider such proposal to exceed the limits contained in this policy.